wellesley-cs230/wellesley-cs230.github.io/policies.md

 * If you visit OH solo, share the hints with your partner.
 Don't work on the assignment solo (this includes during OH).
 * Contact us if your partner is not cooperative.
 (We might be able to re-match you).

 In general, teams are allowed to discuss assignment tasks with other teams and exchange ideas about how to solve them.
-Your team can collavorate with another team in the same way an individual can collaborate with another individual, as per the rules above.
-If you're unsure about what you can and cannot do, please ask us **before** collaborating.
+Your team can collaborate with another team in the same way an individual can collaborate with another individual, as per the rules above.
+If you're unsure whether a certain behavior , please ask us **before** collaborating.

 **Generative AI.** You are free to use generative AI (e.g. ChatGPT, Gemini, etc.) for the following use cases:
 * You can test your knowledge of the material.